johnandersen777/johnandersen777.github.io/content/posts/theres_something_rotten_with_the_state_of_eden.md

 aliases = ["mark_1337", "be_awake", "wake_ye", "poles", "pole_shift", "pole_shifts"]
 +++

+> All content on this site is public Domain via the unlicense for redistribution and remixing without attribution

 ## Table of Contents

 > "Only Thing We Have to Fear Is Fear Itself"